Tineco's Modern Living Vision Earns Global Media Recognition at CES 2026

 "These recognitions are meaningful because they come from how our products are experienced, not just how they perform on paper," said Mr. Leng, CEO of Tineco.
 "CES 2026 showed that when thoughtful engineering meets intentional design, cleaning technology becomes something people genuinely want to live with."

-With a global community of over 23 million users, Tineco continues to evolve beyond traditional home appliances, positioning itself as a modern living brand that understands how people live, move, and care for their spaces today.
+With a global community of over 23 million users, Tineco continues to evolve beyond traditional home appliances, reflecting its evolution into a modern living brand that understands how people live, move, and care for their spaces today.
 The recognition earned at CES 2026 reflects growing confidence from both media and consumers in this direction.

 As Tineco looks ahead, the momentum from CES 2026 will continue to guide product innovation and brand storytelling — always centered on creating intelligent solutions that feel natural, dependable, and beautifully integrated into everyday life.